Supervised Hebbian Learning: Introduction

 \section{Introduction}

 In this Supplementary Material we discuss in details the analytical and computational techniques underlying the results presented in the main text.

-In particular, Secs.~\ref{Signal2Noise} and \ref{sec:SM} are dedicated to the analysis of the Hopfield network (HN) equipped with the Hebbian learning rule (bio-inspired computing): in the former we revise the signal-to-noise approach, while in the latter we detail the statistical mechanics approach.
+In particular, in Sec.~\ref{sec:trade-off} we inspect the trade-off between the dataset quality and the dataset size from a probabilistic perspective.
+Then, Secs.~\ref{Signal2Noise} and \ref{sec:SM} are dedicated to the analysis of the Hopfield network (HN) equipped with the Hebbian learning rule (bio-inspired computing): in the former we revise the signal-to-noise approach, while in the latter we detail the statistical mechanics approach.
 Next, Secs.~\ref{sec:RBM} and \ref{sec:MAE} deal with Restricted Boltzmann machines (RBMs, artificial computing): in the former we prove that the scaling laws for a successful learning by the HN hold also for the RBM, while in the latter we discuss why and how these two (apparently distant) learning schemes can be related, tackling their equivalence from Jayne's maximum-entropy perspective \cite{Jaynes}.
+The last Sec.~\ref{sec:structured} extends the treatment to include structured datasets like the MNIST and the fashion-MNIST \cite{MNIST,FMNIST}.

 Before starting, it is useful to recall the basic definitions concerning the random dataset and the HN cost functions implementing the unsupervised and the supervised Hebbian learning. \begin{defn} The \emph{archetype} dataset is made of $K$ binary vectors of length $N$, denoted as $\boldsymbol \xi^{\mu} = (\xi_1^{\mu},...,\xi_N^{\mu})$, for $\mu =1,...,K$, whose entries are i.i.d.
 Rademacher random variables